 - Violet Bridgerton: Anthony’s mother, whose grief and love shape his fear of emotional vulnerability.

-- Lady Danbury: the sharp social operator helping guide the Sharmas through the Ton.
+- Lady Danbury: the sharp social operator helping guide the Sharmas through the Ton while quietly seeing more than almost anyone else.

-- Queen Charlotte: the authority figure whose obsession with the season’s diamond helps intensify the social stakes.
+- Queen Charlotte: the authority figure whose obsession with the season’s diamond intensifies the social stakes and the Lady Whistledown pressure.

-- Penelope Featherington: still operating as Lady Whistledown while her choices become increasingly dangerous.
+- Penelope Featherington: still operating as Lady Whistledown while her choices become more powerful, more personal, and more dangerous.

 Keep Going With Bridgerton